THINKLab2020/carekit-hyperprotect-lab/docs/HPBackendSDK_Tutorial.md

 3. One additional repo is required for this configuration, run this command: _git clone https://github.com/carekit-apple/HyperProtectBackendSDK.git_
-	* This particular repository contains the typescript written application backend, utilizing TypeORM and other native features
+	* This particular repository contains the application backend written in typescript, utilizing TypeORM.

-4. Change the directory to the recently cloned backend repository, using _cd HyperProtectBackendSDK-master_
+4. Within the Virtual Server, change the current directory to the recently cloned backend repository.
+	* Changing directories can be achieved by using _cd HyperProtectBackendSDK-master_

-5. An environmental variable file is needed to be created in this directory, as it is imperative that we add the necessary MongoDB options to our environment, including; username, password, ssl certificate, etc..
+5. An environmental variable file (.env) has been created in the root directory, it is imperative that we add the necessary MongoDB options to our environment, which includes; username, password, and db uri
-	* To do this in the VS, use command _touch .env_

-	* After the '.env' file has been created, a few values must be added to achieve the desired outcome
-		* Open up the '.env' file, and add the following environmental variables:
+	* Open up the '.env' file, and set the following values based on the information that the DBaaS MongoDB instance was created with
 		* MONGO_USER={MongoDB username} - ID was created during the provisioning of the DBaaS instance
 		* MONGO_PASS={MongoDB password} - Password was also created during the provisioning of MongoDB
 		* MONGO_DB={mongodb://dbaasXX.hyperp-dbaas.cloud.ibm.com:XXXX...}